BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/index.md

 Legendary Legions focus on key moments from the books and movies, and as such they will already contain all of the relevant profiles that can be used within the army list.
 Because of this, they cannot ally with any other army lists under any circumstances.

-**2) THEY DON’T HAVE AN ARMY BONUS**
+**2) THEY DON'T HAVE AN ARMY BONUS**

 Whilst other army lists have an Army Bonus to reward players for taking a pure force, Legendary Legions go one step further.
-Whilst they don’t have an Army Bonus as such (mainly because they must always be pure forces by their very nature), they will have a series of additional special rules instead, all of which are listed on the relevant Legendary Legion’s page.
+Whilst they don't have an Army Bonus as such (mainly because they must always be pure forces by their very nature), they will have a series of additional special rules instead, all of which are listed on the relevant Legendary Legion's page.

 **3) HERO MODELS CAN LEAD WARRIOR MODELS THEY COULD NOT NORMALLY LEAD**